munificent/craftinginterpreters/book/functions.md

 count(1);
 ```

-The Java callstack currently looks roughly like this:
+The Java call stack currently looks roughly like this:

 ```text
 Interpreter.visitReturnStmt()